Tuesday 24 April 2018

 “If all 500,000 tickets are sold, we will raise over £1.3 million to provide support to people with dementia.
-Some of this fantastic total will come from the Northamptonshire Community Foundation that has generously agreed to match every pound we raise.
+Some of this fantastic total will come from the Northamptonshire Community Foundation.
 I can’t thank the Community Foundation enough.

 “Putting your home up as the prize in a ‘Win a House’ competition may seem like a crazy idea, but it is the right decision and we hope to raise money to help fund dementia care services including the ‘UnityDEM’ centre.”

 Professor Simon Denny, Executive Dean of Research, Impact and Enterprise at the University of Northampton, added: “We’re incredibly grateful to Marty and Annie for their generosity in putting their house into this competition, which should reap dividends for the people of Northampton in the years to come by supporting UnityDEM.”